abreksa4/Unicorn/README.md

 - Want to build a closure application?
 Easy.
 - Want to build a PSR-7 middleware app?
 Use your own pipeline implementation.
 (I recommend [league/pipeline](http://pipeline.thephpleague.com/).
-Remember, the `Application` object follows the singleton pattern and is ccessible via `Application::getInstance()`.
+Remember, the `Application` object adds itself to the service container which are auto-wired if created via the container.
 I would include support for league/pipeline by default, but I feel this is not always required by a PSR-7 application, and therefore outside of the Unicorn mission statement)
 - Want to use a "full", controller-based MVC framework?
 Just specify the class and method via routing.
 - Want to use all of the above in the same app?
 Go ahead.